filviu/blog/content/posts/2011/2011-05-25-network-manager-applet-on-slackware-13-37-current-as-well.md

   - temp_on

 ---
-I took the time today to bring Network Manager and network-manager-applet (both very useful on my laptop where I have VPN&#8217;s, 3G modems and various networks I connect to) First I brought all the dependencies up to date but network-manager-applet still refused to compile:
+I took the time today to bring Network Manager and network-manager-applet (both very useful on my laptop where I have VPN's, 3G modems and various networks I connect to) First I brought all the dependencies up to date but network-manager-applet still refused to compile:
 [cce_bash]
 checking for GOBJECT&#8230; yes
 checking for NMA&#8230; no